It was an excerpt from a book by E.M. Forster that inspired me to create the Plane Views series:

 Here are two stunning photos by my good friend, Simon from @1step2theleft

 A beautiful photo of Cancun by Hilde Brizes.

 Contributions from Don Holton.

 Here’s an awesome contribution from Rich of @BrilliantTips

 Check out this beautiful photo by David of @MalaysiaAsia

-My pals Dave & Deb from @theplanetd are in Alaska now and this is what they sent me!
+My pals Dave & Deb from @theplanetd sent me this photo from Alaska!